- 4 minute read

 - Researchers couldn’t find evidence in difference between intelligence and hair color

-- Blondes have more hair on their head than red- or dark colored hair people.
+- Blondes have more actual hairs on their head than red- or dark colored hair people.